 We take your CAD files, 2d plans or sketches and turn your ideas into physical objects in a range of materials.

 3d printed models are an excellent way to prototype your design or help you engage more effectively with your customers.

 Our past projects range from detailed architectural models incorporating lift-off sections and internal detail, scale models of large subsea equipment and reduced weight versions of equipment that can be hand-carried to client presentations.

 We also produce a range of our own designs which we manufacture to order.

 We use industry-leading digital manufacturing services that give access to the latest technology and factory-scale capabilities.
 We have also established a network of local 3d printing and digital design companies we regularly work with on collaborative projects that pool and share our respective expertise and capabilities.

-Make your design the centre of attention in client presentations.
-Create more impact and communicate more clearly with a model.
+Make your design the centre of attention.
+Create more impact with a model.